Marvinmw/ChatVul/README.md

 ## Introduction
 This proejct is to utilize ChatGPT to detect the vulernability of Smart Contract in Solidity.
 It use *Apache Open license*.
+We successfully find the real vulnerabilities exploited by the hackers ( see the examples ).

 ## Set UP
 - You need git submodule clone utils/tree-sitter-solidity, and then `cd utils && python build.py`